A voter’s guide to Presque Isle’s Maine House race

 Underwood said he has been a Republican his entire life but had never held elected office.
 He said he has been an “amateur prognosticator” of politics since college, where he was the treasurer of Husson’s campus Republican Party.

-Lavado has also never held elected office but has performed activist work since her teens, including participating in Occupy Wall Street and protests opposing the Iraq War.
+Lavado has also never held elected office but has performed activist work since her teens, including participating in Occupy Hartford — part of a series of protests against economic inequality that began with Occupy Wall Street — and protests opposing the Iraq War.
 She is a recent member of the Democratic Party, having joined last year to support then-Democratic presidential candidate U.S. Sen Bernie Sanders, I-Vermont.
 Lavado is now the vice-chairperson of the Presque Isle Democratic Party chapter.

 Lavado said that many of the unequal social trends she witnessed growing up in urban Hartford had parallels in rural areas like Presque Isle, including high rates of substance use disorder, poverty and imprisonment.